The Regency Wardrobe collection - research & making - Filigree

 So it seemed that whilst I was looking to make a hat/bonnet inspired by this period I had a raft of possibilities of style and texture, design and pattern to choose from.
 I began with a simple sketch of a bonnet of the sort we've all seen in Austen era historical period dramas on TV, a cloth-straw combination and really I would end up back there making one of a similar design.
 But in between I got to explore some extreme versions and interesting variants.

 These days we tend to separate out references to accessories and garments.
 When someone says the word fashion probably you think most immediately of clothes not of hats or bags or even shoes.
-But as is made evident by the quote I've used in my post about the "walking dress" terms that seem to imply today a singular type of item might not always have done so.
+But as is made evident by the quote I've used in my post about the "walking dress" that terms that seem to imply today a singular type of item might not always have done so.
 Experts in the field of historical dress therefore are careful in their use of terminology:

 “The term “dress” is used in this book in reference to all clothing and accessories that exist in material form, including hats, footwear, jewellery, hairstyles, tattoos, and other material forms of body adornment.
 The term “fashion” is used to describe garments and accessories that adorn the body in a manner that reflects “the cultural construction of embodied identity,” as it is defined in the journal Fashion Theory.”